-While most states enacted bills reducing the requirements and regulations of licenses, some reform efforts focus on addressing concerns certain demographics face when acquiring a license.1 Some states also reformed requirements for those with criminal backgrounds and some reform bills
+While most states enacted bills reducing the requirements and regulations of licenses, some reform efforts focus on addressing concerns certain demographics face when acquiring a license.
+Some states also reformed requirements for those with criminal backgrounds and some reform bills contained clauses for military personnel, making relevant experience in the military transferable to an occupational licensing requirement and streamlined the occupational licensing requirements for military spouses who obtained a license in another state.

 While several states have attempted to enact occupational licensure reform laws, the success rate is still considered low.
 One study's research discovered only eight instances in the past 40 years of the successful de-licensing of an occupation at the state level.
 In four of these cases, attempts to relicense the occupations followed soon afterward.
 Most of these de-licensing proposals have not gone through a sunset review process.
-Instead, the proposals have been made in the context of legislative concern that excessive government regulation (of which occupational licensing is one example) may have inhibited job growth.7
+Instead, the proposals have been made in the context of legislative concern that excessive government regulation (of which occupational licensing is one example) may have inhibited job growth.

 Since the 1970s, approximately 36 sunset laws have passed nationally.
 These laws require the periodic review of certain programs and agencies (such as occupational licensing and licensing boards).
-The periodic reviews are commonly called performance audits or legislative audits, and they result in a recommendation to either continue or discontinue the licensing of the occupation under review.7
+The periodic reviews are commonly called performance audits or legislative audits, and they result in a recommendation to either continue or discontinue the licensing of the occupation under review.